Citi Benefits Handbook

 Coinsurance: The portion of a covered expense that a participant pays after satisfying the deductible.
 For example, if a plan pays 80% of certain covered expenses, coinsurance for these expenses is 20%.

-Covered expenses: Medical and related costs incurred by participants that qualify for reimbursement under the terms of the insurance contract.
+Covered expenses: Medical and related costs incurred by participants who qualify for reimbursement under the terms of the insurance contract.

 Deductible: The amount of eligible expenses the participant and each covered dependent must pay each calendar year before a plan begins to pay benefits.